FuelLabs/sway/forc-plugins/forc-debug/docs/walkthrough.md

 Terminated
 ```

 Looking at the first output line, we can see that it logged `ra: 120` which is the correct return value for `factorial(5)`.
-It also tells us that the exection terminated without hitting any breakpoints.
+It also tells us that the execution terminated without hitting any breakpoints.
 That's unsurprising, because we haven't set up any.
 We can do so with `breakpoint` command:

 ```text
 >> breakpoint 0